 Take a moment and review your savings accounts.
 As you do this, ask yourself some questions:

 If you do not have an emergency fund and have not started saving for your future, it is time to put a plan together.
 A good rule of thumb is to have three to six months’ worth of savings set aside in your emergency fund.

 Sometimes, things happen that are out of our control.
 Therefore, it is crucial to be as financially prepared as possible.

-It seems like a simple concept – to live within your means.
+It seems like a simple concept: to live within your means.
 However, it is easy to get caught up in lifestyle envy and live beyond your means.
 For example, if you spend more money than you bring in, you may not meet the financial goals you set.
-And, even more, concerning is finding yourself in deeper trouble by not having adequate funds to pay bills, mortgage/rent, or afford your basics needs.
+Even more concerning is finding yourself in deeper trouble by not having adequate funds to pay bills or afford your basic needs.

 Remember, earning more income doesn’t make it easier to live within your means.
 In many cases, it can make it more challenging to track where you are leaking money.

 Periodically reviewing your finances and evaluating your decisions is crucial in creating healthy behaviors and planning for your financial future.

 If you need help getting control of your finances and planning for the future, you can connect with one of our financial planners.
 Spaugh Dameron Tenny helps physicians and dentists across the U.S. with comprehensive financial planning services.

 Shane Tenny is the managing partner of Spaugh Dameron Tenny.
 Along with hosting the Prosperous Doc® podcast, Shane has a true passion for behavioral finance, helping clients and audiences understand how to develop successful strategies based on their unique temperaments.
 An accomplished and highly engaging speaker, Shane is regularly interviewed for television and podcasts, is actively involved in the Financial Planning Association®, and contributes to industry advisory boards.